onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ## Questions and Discussion Topics

 Main friction point will be if we want this standard to be in a new different contract of if we want it to be part of the existent `MetadataViews.cdc` contract.

-Are we missing any core views that should be mandatory from the beginning?

-Could there be some view, like serial, that differentiates tokens from the same `Vault` depending for instance of when they where minted? (think of different years coins with the same value) Would that make them NFT rather than FT?
-Would ever any developer want to do that?
-How could we keep track of a single balance which contains slightly different tokens?
-Would that introduce an unnecessary complication when transferring tokens? (of course it would).
-This could make sense along with the [streamlined tokens proposal new `FungibleToken.Balance` interface that exposes a `getBalance()` function rather than a field just in case the FT owner wants to compute the balance](https://forum.onflow.org/t/streamlined-token-standards-proposal/3075)